I decided I would kill myself by driving my car into a big power pole in front of my high school.

 That night, I prayed a simple prayer: “God be in my life, forgive me of my sins and help me to have this life that you promised.”

 It was God who saved my life the day I had planned to end it.
 He spoke to me and told me not to go through with it.
 Now, instead of a desire to die, I have a reason to live.
 I went from despair to hope, and you can too.

 If you are struggling with suicidal thoughts call the confidential, 24/7 National Suicide Prevention Lifeline (1-800-273-TALK).

-Would you like to begin a personal relationship with Jesus like Jeff did?
+Do you want to experience unconditional love and begin a personal relationship with Jesus?

 “... instead of having [people] accept me for who I was, I tried to change into the person I thought they wanted me to be.”

 When we put words to the hard parts of our stories, we can give those around us a new picture of who Jesus is.